Bucky Irving

-Mar'Keise "Bucky" Irving (born August 19, 2002) is an American football running back for the Oregon Ducks.
-He previously played for the Minnesota Golden Gophers.
+Mar'Keise "Bucky" Irving (born August 19, 2002) is an American professional football running back for the Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers and Oregon Ducks.

-High school career
+Early life

 Irving attended Hillcrest High School in Country Club Hills, Illinois.
-He did not play football his senior year in 2020 due to the Covid-19 pandemic.
+He did not play football his senior year in 2020 due to the COVID-19 pandemic.
 He finished his high school career with 3,264 rushing yards.
 Irving committed to the University of Minnesota to play college football.

 College career

-As a true freshman at Minnesota in 2021, Irving rushed 133 times for 699 yards and four touchdowns.
-After the season, he transferred to the University of Oregon.
-In his first year at Oregon in 2022, he split time with Noah Whittington.